-A student is automatically determined independent if he or she meets any one of the following criteria, which are current as of the 2013-2014 FAFSA application:
+For the current academic year, a student is determined to be an independent applicant for Federal student aid if he or she meets any one of the following criteria:

 - The student is working on a master’s or doctorate program.

 - The student is currently serving on active duty in the U.S. Armed Forces for purposes other than training.

 - The student is a veteran of the U.S. Armed Forces.

 - The student has children who receive more than half of their support from the student.